bernos/ecso/README.md

 # created.
 ecso init

 # Set up a new ecso environment to deploy to.
+You'll be prompted for all the
+# required details, such as VPC, subnets and so forth.
 ecso environment add my-environment

 # Now, create the resources for your new environment in AWS.
 For details of